 - pinch of cayenne (optional)

-- Cook bacon pieces in a large skillet over medium-low heat.
+- COOK THE BACON: Cook bacon pieces in a large skillet over medium-low heat.
 After 2 minutes, add the shallots to the pan.
 Continue to cook over medium-low heat until the pieces just begin to crisp.

-- Pour 1 cup of the bacon sauce on the bottom of a 2 qt casserole dish.
+- ASSEMBLE THE DISH: Pour 1 cup of the bacon sauce on the bottom of a 2 qt casserole dish.
 Arrange the sweet potatoes in even rows over the mixture.
 Pour the remaining bacon sauce over the top of the sweet potatoes and cover the pan with foil.

 **This blog post contains affiliate links to products that I actually use and that align with my values.
 See my affiliate disclaimer here.